JimmyMtl/Movielook-front/README.md

 You can save your favorite movies in your favorites list and access them later.
 Create new playlists and add movies to it.

+This project was created in the purpose of a test for joining the Epitech association Junior Conseil Taker, and was developped in one week using Next.js with Typescript.
+Strapi for the backend and PostgreSQL for the Database.

 ## Project stack

 - [React](https://reactjs.org/)